Farina03/image-gallery/README.md

 For dragging and dropping, the **dnd-kit library** is used.
 No external state management libraries are used.

-### Deployment
+### Live URL

 The project is deployed in Vercel.
+You can browse the app from both PC and mobile.
-Check out the live URL:
+Check out the live URL for live interaction:

 **[https://image-gallery-snowy-eta.vercel.app/](https://image-gallery-snowy-eta.vercel.app/)**

+*** **Please ensure a good internet connection for seamless user interaction.
+If it takes a while to load, please wait for a few seconds or refresh. ***

 ### To run the app in your local environment